 E Ink Carta™ 1000 delivers a dramatic 50% increase in contrast over earlier generations, giving displays a contrast ratio close to that of a paperback book.
 The crisp text and detailed graphics are also highly readable in direct sunlight.
 Carta's 16 levels of grey produce the sharpest rendering of images with smooth tones and rich detail.

-E Ink Carta supports the Regal™ technology for image updates.
+E Ink Carta 1000 & 1200 both support the Regal™ technology for image updates.
 Regal virtually eliminates the need for a full refresh, giving the viewer smoother viewing transitions.

 E Ink Carta 1000, 1100 & 1200 modules consist of a TFT (thin film transistor), Ink layer and Protective Sheet.
 In addition, product designers can include a touch solution, which is incorporated into the module stack.
 E Ink currently offers digitizer and capacitive touch solutions.
 Digitizer touch technology utilizes a stylus to update the display, with the touch sensor sitting under the TFT.
 Capacitive touch technology utilizes finger swipes, and is placed on top of the display module.
 E Ink's touch solutions will not affect the reflectivity of the display.